F2BEAR/F2BEAR/README.md

-### My name is Facundo and I'm a Web Developer from Uruguay✨
+### Hi ther!
+My name is Facundo and I'm from Uruguay✨

 - 🌱 I'm allways learning something new, doesn't matter when you read this
 - 👯 I’m looking to collaborate with new people